Help your dance students rock their recital dancers

 - FEEDBACK during the process by watching their work-in-progress and giving both praise and ideas for revision.

-As I’m planning dance class material throughout the year, I try to think of progressions and center floor combinations that would work nicely as recital choreography.
-When it comes time to work on their recital dance, the students have already had ample time to work on a lot of the material throughout the year.
+As I’m planning dance class material throughout the year, I try to think of progressions and center floor combinations that would also work nicely as recital choreography.
+When it comes time to work on their recital dance, the students have already had ample time to work on a lot of the choreography throughout the year.
 This allows me to “meet the students where they are at” by providing them with choreography that is familiar and comfortable.
-I then give them some sections that might be a little more challenging: a faster tempo, a challenging technical component, a complicated transition between formations, or an improvisation section.
-This balance of comfort and challenge allows students to feel confident but also keeps them working hard!
+I then give them some dance sections that might be a little more challenging: a faster tempo, a challenging technical component, a complicated transition between formations, or an improvisation section.
+This balance of comfort and challenge allows students to feel confident with the choreography but also keeps them working hard to meet new demands on their dance technique and artistry.

-3.)
-Engage multiple senses when teaching or cleaning the choreography.
-Often, teaching choreography becomes a game of “follow the leader,” and the cleaning process makes teachers feel like they are yelling at a brick wall.
-Some dancers are very capable of watching the instructor and copying their movement, or picking up verbal cues in the cleaning process, but others need more support to fully understand, embody, and remember the dance.
+Often, teaching choreography becomes a game of “follow the leader,” and the process of cleaning the choreography makes teachers feel like they are yelling at a brick wall.
+Some dancers are very capable of watching the instructor and copying their movement, or picking up verbal cues in the choreography cleaning process, but others need more support to fully understand, embody, and remember the dance.
 It can be helpful to engage multiple senses when teaching and cleaning the choreography.
 Here are some ideas:

 - Say the names of the steps in the choreography out loud.
 First, ask students to stand still and listen, then repeat what you say.
 Then, say the names of the steps while dancing the choreography, and ask the students to do the same.

 - Ask students to stand still and watch you do the recital choreography, without moving.
 This allows them to fully view the details of the movement and transitions.

 - Give verbal rhythmic inflection as you show the choreography.
 Make a little song that indicates the movement and tempo using a variety of silly noises.
 This might feel silly, but many students will connect with that silliness and remember!